The

 44. The surface of the ground was all muddy and miry, and

-the face of the land was flooded all over; the air was chill and
+the face of the land was flooded all over; the air was

 bleak, and the sky was drizzling through all its pores.

-45. The huts and hamlets, and the towns and villages, were
+45. The huts and hamlets, and the towns and villages,

-all in a blaze; and the people and their cattle, with all the
+all in a blaze; and the people and their cattle, with all

 horses and elephants, were in full cry and loud uproar.